Skulk2Fade/WebTaskTracker/README.md

 POST /api/enable-2fa
 ```

-The response contains a `secret` string.
-Add this secret to any authenticator
+The response contains a `secret` in base32 format and a `qr` URL that can be
-app (Google Authenticator, Authy, etc.) to start generating 6-digit codes.
+used to generate a QR code for your authenticator app.
+The server encrypts the
+secret before storing it.
 When
 2FA is enabled you must include a `token` field with the current code alongside
 your username and password when calling `/api/login`.